- Get started with Windows Phone

 - To customize the reply, type the message you want in your text replies, then tap Next.

-To enable your first Bluetooth device for Driving Mode, tap the device name in the list.
-Once you enable a device, Driving Mode will automatically start whenever your phone connects to it.
+To set up your Bluetooth device for Driving Mode, tap the device name in the list.
+Once you set up a device, Driving Mode will automatically start whenever your phone connects to the device.

 Tap Next, and then tap Finish to finish setting up Driving Mode.